summerhays/public_service_guide/federal.md

 ## Hiring delays
 One factor to consider is hiring delays.
 The group writing this knows several people who've encountered delays of longer than a year before being hired by the federal government, not to mention jobs being offered and then retracted, paperwork (security clearance, confidentiality agreements, etc).
 Expect the unexpected.
+### Using delays to one's advantage
+Because hiring delays are so frequent in the federal public service, [managers will hire from pools](https://universityaffairs.ca/career-advice/from-phd-to-life/transition-q-a-anais-bertrand-dansereau-mixed-methods-researcher/){: rel="noopener" target="_blank"} much more readily than from raw external candidates.
+From which emerges the following principle: *apply to any job for which one is qualified, even if one isn't interested.* Being added to the pool is a quick ticket to being hired, because managers can skip many of the hiring delays and effort.
+One stays in a pool for three years.
+## Essays
+Being hired for the federal public service often involves answering a number of essay questions regarding one's experience.
+One piece of advice is to write these essays in a separate document, have them checked by friends, before submitting.
+They are too involved to write in the webpage.
+When answering these questions, use the STAR method, being sure to incorporate examples that have the Specific situation, Task, Action, and Result.